 Communications for how Programme Participants connect to the SIT-B environment for Settlement Testing and non-Functional testing were issued on 8th May, 2024.

-The process and timeline for Programme Participants connecting to the UIT environment will be managed via the Qualification test team and communicated in QWG.
-The DIP Onboarding process for Non-SIT LDSO Qualification Testing will commence in early August 2024, which is circa 2 months prior to non-SIT LDSO test execution.
-Supplier and Agent Qualification Testing commences in February 2025.
-The DIP onboarding process for this first wave will likely commence 2 months prior to this.
-This will be confirmed in detail in Supplier and Agent Qualification Test plan.
+The process and timelines for Programme Participants connecting to the UIT environment will be managed via the Qualification Test Teams.
+The timelines for DIP Onboarding are set out in appendix C of QA&P.

 Code of Connection